SAFE-Stack/SAFE-Nightwatch/README.md

 * Install the Ionide [VS Code extenstion for F#](https://github.com/ionide/ionide-vscode-fsharp)
 * Install the [VS Code extension for React Native](https://github.com/Microsoft/vscode-react-native)
 * Go to https://facebook.github.io/react-native/ and do all steps of the [getting started tutorial](https://facebook.github.io/react-native/docs/getting-started.html#content)
 * At this point you should have the default Javascript React Native "Hello World" running

 ### Running F# code on React Native

 * Pull latest master
-* Run "npm install" from command prompt
+* Run "npm install" or "yarn install" from command prompt
 * Open Android Simulator
-* Open VS Code
-* Press F5 to start debug
+* Open VS Code and press F5 to start debug

+> You can also run `react-native run-android` in a terminal

 * Go to android device simulator and you should see something like

 ![Device Running](http://www.navision-blog.de/images/nightwatchapp.gif)

 * Go to VS Code and hit Ctrl+Shift+B this will activate fable watch

+> You can also run `dotnet fable npm-run build` instead

 * Go to the F# source in VS Code make a change and save the file
 * Fable watch should pick up this change automatically and compile it
 * Go to android device simulator and press r+r - change should be visible